Allergy Management Tips

 • Decongestants: Relieve nasal congestion (limit to short-term use)

-• Nasal corticosteroids: Reduce inflammation; most effective when used regularly
+• Nasal corticosteroids: Reduce inflammation; most effective with regular daily use

 • Eye drops: Antihistamine or mast cell stabilizer drops for eye symptoms